 The petroglyph assemblage at Murujuga is extensive, diverse, and includes motifs of artistic originality, where innovative techniques convey movement and technical skill employed to achieve textured effects.
+An extensive structure of beliefs and perspectives that incorporates spiritual knowledge, cultural practices and Creation narratives perpetuates the meaning and significance of the petroglyphs and other tangible attributes that occur within the cultural landscape.

 The deliberate placement of motifs at significant sites within the landscape has great aesthetic impact.
 The Murujuga assemblage is the most vast and densest known concentrations of petroglyphs in the world.
 The petroglyphs incorporate visual representations of cultural practices and record history through times of significant climatic and environmental change.

 The cultural landscape includes evidence of occupation which, in combination with the petroglyphs, stone structures and living cultural practices, demonstrate, adaptive human use of land and sea.
 The continuity of rich cultural connections is evident in the people, beliefs, and Murujuga Cultural Landscape since deep time.

 These attributes are intrinsically holistic and it is only through their unified consideration that the full narrative of the cultural landscape is understood.
-This is a living cultural landscape that is testament to cultural traditions, creativity, spirituality and ecological knowledge spanning tens of thousands of years.
+This is a living cultural landscape, under the care and cultural governance of Ngarda-Ngarli, that is testament to cultural traditions, creativity, spirituality and ecological knowledge spanning tens of thousands of years.